MindscapeHQ/raygun4net/readme.txt

 A workaround for this issue is provided with the Wrap() method.
 These allow you to pass the code you want to execute to an instance of the Raygun client - it will simply call it surrounded by a try-catch block.
-If the method you pass in does result in an exception being thrown this will be transmitted to Raygun, and the exception will be again be thrown.
+If the method you pass in does result in an exception being thrown this will be transmitted to Raygun, and the exception will again be thrown.
 Two overloads are available; one for methods that return void and another for methods that return an object.

 ====================